trajectory-invariants/trajectory-invariants.github.io/README.md

 1. Install Hugo.

    - **Windows**: Download the binaries of the [latest release](https://github.com/gohugoio/hugo/releases/latest).
-Scroll down on this page and download `hugo_extended_0.XXX.X_windows-amd64.zip` where XXX.X is the number of the latest version.
-If you are on your work computer, make the following folder and unzip and move the package at that location: `C:\Workdir\Programs\Hugo\`.
+Scroll down until you see `hugo_extended_0.XXX.X_windows-amd64.zip`, where XXX.X is the number of the latest version, and download the zip file.
+If you are on your work computer, make the following folder and unzip and move the package to that location: `C:\Workdir\Programs\Hugo\`.

    - **Ubuntu**: you can easily install Hugo through the terminal: